vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 ## Throttling

 Schema migrations use the tablet throttler, which is a cooperative throttler service based on replication lag.
 The tablet throttler automatically detectes topology `REPLICA` tablets and adapts to changes in the topology.
+See [Tablet throttler](../../../reference/features/tablet-throttler/).

+**NOTE** that at this time the tablet throttler is an experimental feature and is opt in.
+Enable it with `vttablet`'s `-enable-lag-throttler` flag.
+If the tablet throttler is disabled, schema migrations will not throttle on replication lag.

 ## Table cleanup

 Both `gh-ost` and `pt-online-schema-change` leave artifacts behind.
 Whether successful or failed, either the original table or the _ghost_ table are left still populated at the end of the migration.
 Vitess explicitly configures both tools to not drop those tables.
 The reason is that in MySQL, a `DROP TABLE` operation can be dangerous in production as it commonly locks the buffer pool for a substantial period.

-Vitess has work in progress to automate the cleanup, or _garbage collection_ of those tables.

-Meanwhile, Vitess does keep track of artifact tables.
-You may `SELECT artifacts FROM _vt.schema_migrations` in a `VExec` command, see below.
+Artifact tables are identifiable via `SELECT artifacts FROM _vt.schema_migrations` in a `VExec` command, see below.

+Vitess automatically cleans up those tables as soon as a migration completes (either successful or failed).
+You will normally not need to do anything.

 ## VExec commands for greater control and visibility